NoiseStudio/docs/Contributing.md

 If you do find an existing issue, please include your own feedback in the discussion.
 Do consider upvoting (👍 reaction) the original post, as this helps us prioritize popular issues in our backlog.

 ### Writing a good bug report
-Good bug reports make it easier for maintainers to veryfi the underlying problem.
+Good bug reports make it easier for maintainers to verify the underlying problem.
 The better a bug report, the faster the problem should be resolved.
 Ideally, a bug report should contain the following information:
 * A high-level description of the problem.
 * A minimal reproduction, i.e., the smallest size of code/configuration required to reproduce the wrong behavior.
 * A description of the expected behavior, constracted with the actual behavior observed.